Nottingham Team

 She is deeply passionate about delivering high-quality psychological therapy that enhances lives.
 She listens attentively to her clients’ stories to understand their psychological challenges and collaborates with them to achieve a shared understanding of the issues.

-Utilizing therapeutic techniques rooted in Cognitive Behavioural Therapy (CBT) and influenced by her extensive training in clinical psychology, she employs creative approaches to engage clients who present with multiple mental health concerns.
+Utilising therapeutic techniques rooted in Cognitive Behavioural Therapy (CBT) and influenced by her extensive training in clinical psychology, she employs creative approaches to engage clients who present with multiple mental health concerns.

 Dr. Mujeeba eagerly anticipates the opportunity to meet with you and work together to comprehend and resolve your challenges, enabling you to embark on a fulfilling and meaningful life journey.